• All participants are required to be registered for the program they are attending.

 Offering Articles for Sale

 No person shall offer or exchange for sale any article or thing, or do any hawking, peddling, or soliciting, or buy or offer to buy an article or thing, or take up any collection, or solicit to receive contributions of money or anything of value in the Park District except when authorized to do so by permit from or contract with the Executive Director.

-Animals may be led by leash on such portions of the Park District as designated for pedestrian traffic, except in the teams course areas of Ron Beese Park.
+Animals may be led by leash on such portions of the Park District as designated for pedestrian traffic in Citizens Park.
+Animals are NOT ALLOWED in Langendorf Park or on the Teams Course in Ron Beese Park.